Both Palm Springs and San Diego are popular vacation spots located in Southern California.

 For a bit of fun, explore the Gaslamp District by segway.

-Join a sea cave kayaking tour in La Jolla to see dolphins, seals and stunning coastal scenery.
-This is one of the best places in California to see wild sea lions!
+I joined this sea cave kayaking tour in La Jolla and saw dolphins, seals and stunning coastal scenery.

 You’ll be able to experience all of the scenic highlights of San Diego in one day including the sea lions of La Jolla, the views from the top of Mount Soledad and the wonders of Balboa Park.